On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Consistency of intermediate energies within the Riemann fan

-\textbf{Remark 5.1}: Seemingly, Eq.~(\ref{eq:splitting}) is not the only option for splitting the total energy flux.
+\textbf{Remark 5.1}: Seemingly, Eq.~(\ref{eq:splitting}) is not the only option for formally splitting the total energy flux.
 For example, the magnetic energy flux, which is written as a single term (the last term on the left-hand side) in Eq.~(\ref{eq:energyE}), includes $\mathbf{B}^2V_{\parallel}$, which may be formally considered as magnetic energy and magnetic pressure "propagating" at the local advection speed.
-However, in numerical approximations, we emphasise the "physical origin" of magnetic pressure, although it leads to similar consequences as plasma pressure.
+However, in numerical approximations, we emphasise the "physical origin" of magnetic pressure, although it leads to consequences similar to those of plasma pressure.
 More specifically, the two terms of $F^{\text{b}}$ respectively include $B_{\parallel}^2V_{\parallel}$ and $-B_{\parallel}^2V_{\parallel}$, which should cancel each other also in numerical solutions, as they do analytically.
 This issue is sometimes ignored in certain numerical approaches.
-However, here, a consistent numerical approximation is suggested to be used for both $B_{\parallel}^2V_{\parallel}$ and $-B_{\parallel}^2V_{\parallel}$, and thus the current splitting formulas are used.
-A less obvious choice is the $pV_{\parallel}$ term, which could be added to either the internal energy flux or the kinetic energy flux.
-Considering that thermal pressure contributes to the momentum equation, but not to the continuity equation, one may suggest adding the term $pV_{\parallel}$ to the kinetic energy flux.
-On the other hand, thermal pressure is physically connected with internal energy, and thus we may add $pV_{\parallel}$ to the internal energy flux, which may be more physically consistent. $\square$
+Here, a consistent numerical approximation is suggested for both $B_{\parallel}^2V_{\parallel}$ and $-B_{\parallel}^2V_{\parallel}$, and thus they are both included in $F^{\text{b}}$.
+A less obvious choice is the $pV_{\parallel}$ term, which could be added to either the internal energy flux or the kinetic energy flux \cite{Qu2014}.
+Considering that thermal pressure contributes to the momentum equation, but not to the continuity equation, one may suggest moving the term $pV_{\parallel}$ to the kinetic energy flux.
+On the other hand, thermal pressure is physically connected to internal energy, and thus {we may add $pV_{\parallel}$ to the internal energy flux}, which may be physically consistent. $\square$

-Note that the splitting process above does not yet introduce any numerical approximation.
-To constrain numerical approximations, we propose the \textit{physical consistency} condition for both the numerically calculated intermediate kinetic energy and magnetic energy of HLL-type schemes
+Note that the above splitting process does not yet introduce any numerical approximation.
+To constrain the numerical solutions later, we propose {an \textit{energy consistency} condition for calculating the intermediate energies} of the (multi-state) HLL-type schemes